learn-co-curriculum/phase-0-bash-navigation/README.md

 first-time users who are afraid of making mistakes that could break their computers or ruin their files.
 Fear not!
 We'll step you through it.

-The command-line interfaces, or "shells", used on Linux, older Mac operating systems, and the "Windows Subsystem for Linux (WSL)," are called `bash`; newer Mac operating systems now come with `zsh` as the default shell.
-There are other shells available as well, but most programmers use shells that are very similar to `bash`.
-The `bash` commands we will cover in this section should prepare you to use any of the shells most commonly used by developers, including `zsh`.
+Unix-like operating systems like MacOS, Linux, and Windows Subsystem for Linux (WSL) all have a command-line interface, or "shell" application.
+While there are several different shell applications, like `zsh` (the default for MacOS) and `bash` (the default for Ubuntu in WSL), all these shell applications share a set of common commands which developers are familiar with.
+In this section, we'll cover some of the most common commands used by developers.

 **Note**: if you are using a Windows machine, you will not be able to use the commands covered in this lesson until you have set up WSL.

-## Demonstrate How to Navigate with `bash`
+## Demonstrate How to Navigate with a Command-Line Interface

-To review: `bash` is a text-based interpreter that provides a _command-line interface_ for controlling your computer (or operating system).
-As a developer, you will use `bash` to move around in your project directories to accomplish different tasks (e.g., creating, renaming, moving or copying files or folders).
+To review: a **shell** is a text-based interpreter that provides a _command-line interface_ for controlling your computer.
+As a developer, you will use **shell commands** to move around in your project directories to accomplish different tasks (e.g., creating, renaming, moving or copying files or folders).
 Programmers call this activity: _navigating_.
 In the CLI we imagine that we're "traveling" to different places.
 We'll use metaphors like "go into the folder"